OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 It does this by providing a relatively simple API to access MWSE functions, manage objects, and handle calculations and events.

+This mod consist of multiple BAIN packages:
+00 - Framework
-The mod does not introduce anything new into the game.
+* The package does not introduce anything new into the game.
 It is a base package for other mods to build on.
-To maintain modularity, I am releasing new similar spells as spell packs, available separately.
+This does not require an ESP.
+If a mod says it requires Magicka Expanded, it likely only requires this package.
+This is the core framework that lets the spell packs and other dependent mods work.

+01 - Resource Pack
+* Contains an ESP used by other spell packs.
+Must be installed and enabled if using any of the packages below.

+02 - Lore Friendly Pack
+* Adds new lore friendly magic effects and spells.
+See package readme for more info.

+03 - Summoning Pack
+* Adds new summoning magic effects and spells.
+See package readme for more info.

+04 - Teleportation Pack
+* Adds new teleportation magic effects and spells.
+See package readme for more info.

+05 - Tamriel Rebuilt Pack
+* Adds new summoning and teleportation magic effects and spells for TR content.
+See package readme for more info.

+06 - Weather Magick Pack
+* Adds new magic effects to manipulate the weather.

+07 - Cortex Pack
+* Adds new magic effects inspired by Cortex's Scripted Spells mod.

 This mod allows the distribution of spells through spell tomes and grimoires.
 Spell tomes teach 1 spell per book.
 Spell grimoires teach 2+ spells per book.
 This mod uses leveled lists and booksellers for spell distribution, but Spell Packs may use any mechanism to distribute spells.
-Please refer to the Spell Pack you are using for instructions are finding the spells within.
+Please refer to the Spell Pack you are using for instructions for finding the spells within.
+If using spell tomes and grimoires, they will be dynamically placed through MWSE and do not require cell edits in the Construction Set.

-At this time, there are 43 new spell effects available in the following spell packs, with these new magic effects:
-1) Lore Friendly Pack
-- Banish Daedra
-- Darkness
-- Bound Greaves
-- Bound Pauldrons
-- Bound Claymore
-- Bound Club
-- Bound Dai-Katana
-- Bound Katana
-- Bound Shortsword
-- Bound Staff
-- Bound Tanto
-- Bound Wakizashi
-- Bound Waraxe
-- Bound Warhammer

-2) Summoning Pack
-- Summon Goblin Grunt
-- Summon Goblin Officer
-- Summon Goblin Warchief
-- Summon War Durzog
-- Summon Hulking Fabricant
-- Summon Imperfect
-- Summon Draugr
-- Summon Lich
-- Summon Ogrim
-- Summon Spriggan
-- Summon Centurion Spider
-- Summon Centurion Archer
-- Summon Steam Centurion
-- Summon Ash Ghoul
-- Summon Ash Zombie
-- Summon Ash Slave
-- Summon Ascended Sleeper

-3) Teleportation Pack
-- Teleport to Ald-Ruhn
-- Teleport to Balmora
-- Teleport to Ebonheart
-- Teleport to Vivec
-- Teleport to Caldera
-- Teleport to Gnisis
-- Teleport to Maar Gan
-- Teleport to Molag Mar
-- Teleport to Pelagiad
-- Teleport to Suran
-- Teleport to Tel Mora
+As of V3 of Magicka Expanded, there is an MCM that contains buttons to help you test the framework.
+You can use these buttons to add all loaded spells to the player, as well as tomes and grimoires.
+You can also set your stats instantly.
+Please note there may be a slight delay when adding spells / items through the MCM, if you are using a lot of ME dependent mods.

 This mod IS NOT compatible with OpenMW, at least until support for MWSE mods is added.